LelouchHe/kodi-addon-template/README.md

 A template for Kodi addon

+## Develop

+1. Rename the "plugin.video.addon-template" to your addon
+2. Update `addon.xml`
+3. Update `addon.py` and related resources

 ## Run

+1. Zip the "plugin.video.addon-template"
-1. Enter addon browser
+2. Enter addon browser
-2. Choose instal from zip
+3. Choose instal from zip
-3. Select the zip
+4. Select the generated zip from 1

 ## Fail to install